-A sampler dish: examples of words in stacks of paragraphs, including my recent essay at Harper’s.
+A sampler dish: examples of words in stacks of paragraphs, including my first essay for Harper’s.
+Please find a more up-to-date version of my portfolio at Contently.

 In this mock-up, I have added a new title, new subheads, and heavily edited copy.
 The original article is available here.
 This edit maintains the length of the original piece, but trims the words-per-sentence count by nearly 10 percent.
 I believe my edit improves the clarity and overall cadence of the piece, too.